frappe/frappe_io/frappe_io/www/tutorial/new-app.md

 1. `modules.txt` contains list of **modules** in the app.
 When you create a new module, it is required that you update it in this file.
 1. `patches.txt` is where migration patches are written.
 They are python module references using the dot notation.
 1. `templates` is the folder where web view templates are maintained.
 Templates for **Login** and other standard pages are bootstrapped in frappe.
-1. `generators` are where templates for models are maintained, where each model instance has a separte web route, for example a **Blog Post** where each post has its unique web url.
+1. `generators` are where templates for models are maintained, where each model instance has a separate web route, for example a **Blog Post** where each post has its unique web url.
 In Frappe, the templating engine used is Jinja2
 1. `pages` is where single route templates are maintained.
 For example for a "/blog" type of page.

 {next}